MuhammedBuyukkinaci/General-IT-Notes/README.md

 29) PyDantic is similar to dataclass.
 However, it is more validation oriented.
 PyDantic has a Pycharm plugin in Pycharm.
 We can convert pydantic objects to dictionaries.

-30) We can use request body parameters, path parameters and query parameters at the same time like below.
+30) We can use request **body parameters**, path parameters and query parameters at the same time like below. item_id is a Path parameter, item is a Body parameter. q is a Query parameter.
+Setting a Body parameter to None makes it optional.
+We can also have multiple Body parameters for the same endpoint.

 ```all_here.py
 @app.put("/items/{item_id}")